U.S. bank stocks add to losses as regulators shutter SVB Financial

 The S&P 500 banks index .SPXBK, which includes all banks in the benchmark index, was down 1% and heading for a 12% loss for the week, its worst week since theglobal marketmeltdown in March 2020 following the start of the coronavirus pandemic.

-Signature Bank SBNY.O dropped 25%, while San Francisco-based First Republic Bank FRC.N dropped almost 22%.
+Signature Bank SBNY.Odropped 22%, while San Francisco-based First Republic Bank FRC.N fell about 15%.

+Among other regional banks getting hit hard on Friday, shares of Western Alliance Bancorp WAL.N were down about 38% and PacWest Bancorp PACW.O shares were down 33% after those stocks were halted several times due to volatility.

-Bank of America BAC.N fell 1%.
-JPMorgan & Chase JPM.N, the most valuable U.S. bank, rebounded 1.6%, but was still on track to lose about 8% for the week.
+Bank of America BAC.N fell 0.8%.
+JPMorgan & Chase JPM.N, the most valuable U.S. bank, rebounded 2.8%, but was still on track to close down sharply for the week.

 (Reporting by Noel Randewich; Editing by Leslie Adler)